 - 1. Natural hazards include: - a.
-Hazardous lands adjacent to ravines, river valleys, streams and inland lakes which are impacted by flooding hazards (see Sections 8.11 and 8.13 Flood Hazard) and or erosion hazards.
+Hazardous lands adjacent to river valleys, ravines, streams and inland lakes impacted which are by floodina hazards (see Sections 8.11 and 8.13 Flood Hazard) and or erosion hazards. - b.

-- b.
 Hazardous sites such as unstable soils, steep slopes and organic soils. - c.
+Wildland Fires.

-Wildland Fires. - 2.
-Development shall be directed away from areas of natural hazards and hazardous sites. - Setbacks for buildings and structures from the top-of-bank and water courses which are subject to natural hazards will be established in the zoning by-law.
+- 2. Development shall be directed away from areas of natural hazards and hazardous sites. - 3.
+Setbacks for buildings and structures from the top-of-bank and water courses which are subject to natural hazards will be established in the zoning bylaw.
 Studies may be required to establish setbacks and measures to overcome hazards. - 4.
 Erosion is a natural process affected by water levels, wind, soil type, degree of slope, rainfall, storm events and vegetation.
-Erosion controls to address erosion hazards on inland lakes may be incorporated as a condition of development to protect, reinstate or improve the littoral functions of the shoreline.
+Erosion controls to address erosion hazards inland lakes may be incorporated as a condition of development to protect, reinstate or improve the littoral functions of the shoreline.